darshth/darshth/README.md

 ### :point_left: And this is kinda how I look on my best days.(If you think that was cheeky, you should see me code!)

+[This will lead you](https://www.theuncannypoet.wordpress.com) to my website if you want to know more about me!

 - 🔭 I’m currently working on a project called 'The Code Vault' and my mission is to make Big Data Tools accessible to everyone.
 I think if we can give the power of Big Data to people who understand the Business Processes thoroughly, but don't have a formal coding background, we can benefit an organization immensely!
-- - ⚡ Fun fact: When I am not coding, I do poetry.
-You can have a look at my work on [WORDPRESS](https://www.theuncannypoet.wordpress.com).
+- ⚡ Fun fact: When I am not coding, I do poetry.
+You can have a look at my work on [Wordpress Blog](https://www.theuncannypoet.wordpress.com).

 <!--
 **darshth/darshth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.